 For someone who uses an addictive substance regularly, and has been for an extended period of time, quitting cold turkey is extremely difficult.
 Aside from feeling the urge to use again, not giving your body a chemical it has grown used to can lead to horrible withdrawal symptoms.
-That’s why assisted inpatient medical detox is a key component of chemical dependency recovery.
+That’s why assisted inpatient medical detoxification is a key component of dependency recovery.

 Withdrawal Symptoms and Detox Severity

 Withdrawal symptoms begin shortly after the addictive substance is removed from the body.
 According to the American Addiction Centers, the intensity of the withdrawal symptoms can vary depending on the substance that was used and how long it was present in the person’s system.
 Below are a few examples of how long it takes to start feeling withdrawal symptoms:

 - Alcohol: Withdrawals can begin between eight hours and a few days after the last drink

 - Heroin: Symptoms of withdrawal start within 12 hours of last use

 - Prescription pain killers: Most opiate withdrawal symptoms begin 8 to 12 hours after last dose

 - Cocaine: Users can feel withdrawals within a few hours once they stop using it

 Going through withdrawal can be extremely painful and uncomfortable, but it’s regular side effect of detox.
 Because this experience can be so unpleasant, inpatient treatment is offered by detoxification centers to help ease the symptoms of withdrawal and encourage complete detoxification of the substance from the body.